tkozuch/cms-quiz-app-demonstration/content/quiz/quiz with long name 2.md

 ---
 title: Test your music knowledge.
 Guess 40 best songs from the 80s! (both metal and punk!)
+title_mobile: Test your music knowledge.
+Guess 40 best songs from the 80s!
 time: 500
 subcategories:
   - title: Metal